 On June 5, 2021, we held our 59th D$W Meet, and first in almost 1 year, at the Greenfield Public Library.
 We also held an EV Fair at the library as well with over 20 EV's on display.
 There were over 35 in attendance with free $mart driving test drives given.

 D$W has expanded its outreach to include a faith-based program called, "Driving in God's Garden".
 It is our "Tools for a Lifetime" training program but based on scripture and Christian theology.
 In 2020 we held a "Driving in God's Garden" Webinar for the Wisconsin United Church of Christ as part of their Creation care program.

-Due to Covid - 19, all D$W activities have been cancelled or postponed.
-We hope that all our D$W members, families and friends stay safe and we'll see you soon.
+Due to Covid - 19, all D$W activities have been cancelled or postponed for the remainder of 2020.
+We hope that all our D$W members, families and friends stay safe, and we'll see you soon.

 We're happy to announce another D$W sponsored DEED event for 2020.
 It will be held on Saturday April 26 at Myrick Park in La Crosse WI.
 This DEED event will be part of the annual Earth Day Fair, sponsored by various La Crosse organizations.
 D$W member and hybrid car dealer Chris Schneider will be co-sponsoring the event.
 We'll have 7 EV's on site in addition to several hybrid vehicles.